-2. Structuring and managing therapy (explain practice setting rules, fees, rights, and responsibilities; determine who should attend therapy and in what configuration; establish and reviews goals; evaluate clients' outcomes for the need to continue, refer, or terminate therapy) SLO 4.2
+2.Structuring and managing therapy (explain practice setting rules, fees, rights, and responsibilities; determine who should attend therapy and in what configuration; establish and reviews goals; evaluate clients' outcomes for the need to continue, refer, or terminate therapy) SLO 4.2

 Internship 1.
 Internship 2.
 Internship 3.
 Internship 4.
-Follows basic clinical Attends to impact of Interventions regularly Consistently manages and procedures, larger relational systems reflect a plan to attain progression of therapy documents and considers who best goals; Works with clients toward attainment of appropriately, and to involve; Organizes to establish and review systemic treatment goals. obtains measurable flow of the session; goals systemic goals and goals in collaboration are related to outcomes; Engages with client. interventions. relevant systems & relationships.
+Follows basic Attends to impact of Interventions regularly Consistently manages clinical and larger relational systems reflect a plan to attain progression of therapy procedures, and considers who best goals; Works with clients toward attainment of documents to involve; Organizes to establish and review systemic treatment goals. appropriately, and flow of the session; goals systemic goals and obtains measurable are related to outcomes; Engages goals in collaboration interventions. relevant systems & with client. relationships.